Your Guide to Moving to Portland

 For the sports fan

 If you love basketball, you are in luck: The world-famous Portland Blazers make their home here, and having a season ticket to their venue at the Moda Center is high on a sports fan’s list.
 Soccer fans will find their home in the Portland Timbers (men’s) soccer league, and Portland Thorns (women’s) soccer league.
-Hockey fans will enjoy watching the Portland Winterhawks, and baseball fans can watch the collegiate Portland Pickles, as well as the minor league Hillsboro Hops.
+Hockey fans can enjoy watching the Portland Winterhawks, and baseball fans can watch the collegiate Portland Pickles, as well as the minor league Hillsboro Hops.

 For the culture-seeker